 Galaxy S9 and Galaxy S9 Plus update

 The Galaxy S9 and S9 Plus launched with Android Oreo, before being updated to Android Pie earlier in 2019.
-Like most Android flagships, these are expected to receive two major updates in their lifetime, meaning they should be updated to Android Q in the future; it’s coming sometime around August.
+Like most Android flagships, these are expected to receive two major updates in their lifetime.

 |Samsung Galaxy S9/S9 update availability||Android Pie||Android Q|